swasher/pdfupload/README.md

 Steps to reproduce new server:

 - create fresh ubuntu machine on ESXi (testing on 15.04).
 During install select `OpenSSH Server`.
-- write down custom ssh port to /etc/ssh/sshd-config
+- set up custom ssh port in /etc/ssh/sshd-config
 - on router assign appropriate static IP for new machine
-- Reboot
+- reboot machine
+- on ansible machine, enter the connection data into ~/.ssh/config with
-- Copy ssh key from 'ansible' machine to target machine: ssh-copy-id [user]@[server-ip] -p [server-port]
+- on ansible machine, copy ssh key to target machine: ssh-copy-id [staging|developing]
-- Note: Provision assumes, that pdfupload machine is dedicated server, so python package will install system-wide.
+- Note: Provision assumes, that pdfupload machine is dedicated server, so we do not use virtual environment.
         This is due high load on file system during pdf processing.